lakshyashastri/xv6-enhanced/README.md

     - We track the time it was added and the creation time `ctime` which we will be given as the ticks when process is allocated in `allocproc()` in which we define in the proc struct and compare them to implement the FCFS algorithm.

-    - We use locks to make sure that the process is not allocated to more than one CPU at a time.
+    - We use locks to make sure that the process is not allocated to more than one CPU `a`t a time.

 ***